brightsolutions/ERPAL-Platform-Docs/docs/usecases/online-shop.md

-~ intro ~
-add timeframes info
+In this demo we want to show you how you can create an onlineshop with [commerce store](https://drupalcommerce.org/) on the frontend and ERPAL platform on the backend, without much effort.

+We also prepared some timestamps, so that will help you retrace your steps though the demo.
+Keep an eye open for them (<a class="seekto">0:04</a>).

+Before we start: special thanks to [spleshka](https://www.drupal.org/u/spleshka) for creating the screencast.

-## Video
+## The Video
 <div data-video="A5rx_UoQXf8"></div>

-**Please note** that, due to advancement in development, there are additional steps required, that are not mentioned in the video:
+**Please note** that, due to advancement in development, there are additional steps required, that are **not** mentioned in the video:

 - [enable Dynamic widget for commerce line item use for cart](#preparation)